 If you want to stay happy and become a fully satisfied person, you shouldn’t ignore or deny negative emotions.
 Dealing with negative emotions and events can help build resilience.
 Dealing with ‘negativity’ in a healthy way is the key to sustaining a happy life.
 Negative experiences can lead to constant preoccupation with negative thoughts.
 Such thinking lowers life satisfaction.
 However, regulating emotions constructively and forgiveness can improve life satisfaction.
 Just feeling happy and content once in a while won’t make you a happy person.
 The goal is to frequently experience happiness, satisfaction, and contentment, which means you have to accept and deal with negative emotions.

 Overthinking can get a little tricky.
 Many of us overthink with a hint of self-reflection and rumination (revisiting existing maladaptive thoughts).
-One study points out that constructive self-reflection can increase happiness but only when self-reflection does not lead to rumination.
-So if you want to feel happy once again, after forgetting what it feels like, understanding the nature of your thoughts is important.
+One study points out that constructive self-reflection can increase happiness, but only when self-reflection does not lead to rumination.
+So if you want to feel happy once again after forgetting what it feels like, reduce fixating on the past.